gndrmnn/nodepool/doc/source/configuration.rst

     node.
 For most diskimages this is not necessary.
 However when creating Windows images this could be 'winrm' to enable access via ansible.

+  ``connection-port`` (int)
+    The port that a consumer should use when connecting onto the node.
+For most diskimages this is not necessary.
+However when creating Windows images this could be '5986' to use the right port for winrm.

 .. _provider_cloud_images: